kubernetes/enhancements/keps/sig-auth/3257-cluster-trust-bundles/README.md

 volume source that gives workloads easy filesystem-based access to trust anchor sets that they might need.

+A new ClusterTrustBundle with a new signer `kubernetes.io/kube-apiserver-serving` also gets created for all clusters.
+In combination with the new projected volume source, this trust bundle can be eventually used to replace the use of `kube-root-ca.crt` configMaps that nowadays live in all namespaces.
 ## Motivation

 In the absence of a standard mechanism for trust distribution, a few different